Henry Watkins Allen

-Henry Watkins Allen (April 29, 1820 – April 22, 1866) was an American lawyer, planter, soldier, and politician who served as the Governor of Confederate Louisiana.
+Henry Watkins Allen (April 29, 1820 – April 22, 1866) was an American lawyer, soldier, and politician who served as the Governor of Confederate Louisiana.
 During the Civil War Allen served in the Confederate States Army, rising to the rank of brigadier general.
 He was later appointed as a military judge after suffering injuries in battle.
 He was elected to both the Mississippi and Louisiana State Legislatures before he was inaugurated as the 17th Governor of Louisiana, governing from Shreveport, the capital of the Confederate held area of the state.

 Early life

 Henry Watkins Allen was born on April 29, 1820 in Farmville, Virginia into a Presbyterian family, the son of Dr. Thomas and Ann Watkins Allen.
 His father moved the family to Lexington, Missouri after Ann's death in 1830.
 While there, Allen worked for a time as a store clerk before he attended Marion College for two years.
 When he was seventeen, Allen ran away from home to Grand Gulf, Mississippi where he found employment as a teacher on a plantation.
 He also studied law during this time and was licensed to practice as an attorney in Mississippi on May 25, 1841.

 In 1842, Allen moved to the newly independent Republic of Texas, serving briefly in Texan Army.
 He returned to Mississippi six months later and married Salome Ann Crane.
 Salome died in 1851 at the age of 25, and she is buried in Bruinsburg, Mississippi.
 In 1845, he was elected to the Mississippi state legislature where he served one term.